youknowriad/OREM/README.md

 ```

 1- Create a folder to store your mappings.

 2- Create a mapping file in this folder.
-The mapping file sould be named status.orem.yml and will look like this
+The mapping file sould be named status.orem.yml and will look like this.

 ```yaml
 class: MyNamespace/Status